MicrosoftDocs/fabric-docs/docs/data-factory/create-first-pipeline-with-sample-data.md

 ## Copy data using pipeline

-In this session, you will start to build your first pipeline by following below steps about copying form a sample dataset provided by pipeline into Lakehouse.
+In this session, you start to build your first pipeline by following below steps about copying from a sample dataset provided by pipeline into Lakehouse.

 ### Step 1: Start with the Copy assistant